YAndrewL/CLAPE/README.md

+**If you have any questions regarding the code/data, please contact Yufan Liu via andyalbert97@gmail.com.
+**

 # Repo for CLAPE framework

 This repo holds the code of CLAPE (Contrastive Learning And Pre-trained Encoder) framework for protein-ligands binding sites prediction.
 We provide 3 ligand-binding tasks including protein-DNA, protein-RNA, and antibody-antigen binding sites prediction.